CodeYourFuture/curriculum/org-cyf/content/guides/getting-help/asking-questions/index.md

 {{<note type="activity" title="Asking Questions workshop" >}}

-If you have not completed the [Asking Questions workshop](../../html-css/sprints/2/day-plan/index.md#asking-questions) during the HTML-CSS module, find a small group of people to do that together before reading further.
+If you have not completed the [Asking Questions workshop](https://workshops.codeyourfuture.io/#asking-questions), find a small group of people to do that together before reading further.

 It is important to understand how your current mental model helps you to ask a good question.